iammnandu/Snapflow-ai/idea/work_LOG.md

 - modify the participant type selection **done**

-- modify the website to use tumbnail image for showing in website to save data
+- modify the website to use thumbnail image for showing in website to save data